 If you believe we have collected personal information from a minor under 18, please contact us at immediately at dpo@evergenbio.com so we can take appropriate action.

-In Short: Depending on your state of residence in the US or in certain regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that provide greater access to and control over your personal information.
+In Short: Depending on your state of residence in the U.S. or in certain regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that provide greater access to and control over your personal information.
 You may review, modify, or request the deletion of your data at any time, subject to applicable laws.

 In some regions (such the EEA, UK, Switzerland, and Canada), you may have the right to: